Pacific Northwest National Laboratory Radiation Detection Scientist in RICHLAND, Washington

 PhD with 0 years of experience

-Degree in nuclear engineering, physics, nuclear engineering, chemistry, or other field with an emphasis on radiation detection is preferred
+Degree in nuclear engineering, mechanical engineering, physics, chemistry, or other field with an emphasis on radiation transport (eg. radiography, detection)

-Previous post-doctoral experience or experience working at a DOE National Laboratory
+Previous post-doctoral experience, or experience interning or working at a DOE National Laboratory

 Strong interpersonal skills and the ability to collaborate effectively on diverse, interdisciplinary teams